opensearch-project/security-dashboards-plugin/README.md

 This code is licensed under the Apache 2.0 License.

 ## Copyright

-Open Distro For Elasticsearch Security Copyright 2019- Amazon.com, Inc. or its affiliates.
+Copyright 2019- Amazon.com, Inc. or its affiliates.
 All Rights Reserved.